 I shot with an X-E1 during a bike trip through the Alps last summer, and I found it to be an enjoyable camera to use.
 The X-E2 offers the same quality with an improved package.

 Who’s it for?
 Since it uses the same lenses as the other X cameras, the X-E2 makes a great general camera for pros and amateurs alike.
 It works great for portraits, travel, landscapes and even commercial work, but keep in mind, it’s not weather sealed, so it may not be the best choice for heavy outdoor use.
 Still, it’s lightweight, compact, it packs a lot of features, and makes gorgeous looking images.
 Here’s the dedicated X-E2 info site.

 Note, the X-E1 is still available, and it’s a really good price.
 The EVF and AF aren’t as good as they are on the X-E2, but image quality is the same.
 If you don’t need super fast AF, and if you do most of your composing with the LCD screen, then the X-E1 is an awesome camera of the money.
 It would be a good choice for beginning to intermediate photographers, or someone looking for a great travel camera that takes great photos.

-With the X-M1, you get the versatility of interchangeable lenses and DSLR image quality in a very small and compact package.
+With the X-A5, you get the versatility of interchangeable lenses and DSLR image quality in a very small and compact package, but with the useful advantages that mirrorless camera offer.
 Fuji also introduced a line of smaller, less expensive lenses for this camera to make it even lighter and more affordable.
-It comes with the XC 16-50mm f/3.5-5.6 OIS lens, but you can actually use any of the XF lenses on this body as well.
+It comes with the XC 15-45mm f/3.5-5.6 lens, but you can actually use any of the XF lenses on this body as well.
 This makes it even more versatile when you improve and want to step up your system.